rbowen/presentations/ceilometer/ceilometer.rst

 If it's not metered, it's not cloud
 ===================================

-Introduction to OpenStack Ceilometer reporting
+Introduction to OpenStack Ceilometer metering

 Rich Bowen - rbowen@redhat.com